-- VISITOR AND CONSTITUENT SERVICES GOALS: Engage and inform lodging owners and other valued partners to increase and lengthen overnight stays; develop new events that highlight the unique aspects of the County and increase partner participation and visitor attendance for focal events; produce and distribute a county-wide calendar. - OPERATIONS AND STAFFING GOAL: Keep MCTC running smoothly.
+- VISITOR AND CONSTITUENT SERVICES GOALS: Engage and inform lodging members and valued partners to increase and lengthen overnight stays; develop new events that highlight the unique aspects of the County and increase partner participation and visitor attendance for focal events; produce and distribute a county-wide calendar. - OPERATIONS AND STAFFING GOAL: Keep MCTC running smoothly.